iby-dev/Experimentation-API/README.md

 ## Coming Soon?

-To make it easier to work with the API i will be uploading a simple nuget package that you can downloaded and add to your internal package repositories whether that is on NEXUS (Sonatype) or TeamServices.
-The package will sell how the API works and the benefits of using the two together.
+To make it easier to work with the API i will be uploading a simple nuget package that you can be downloaded and added to your internal package repositories whether that is on NEXUS (Sonatype) or TeamServices.
+The package will wraps access how the API works and the benefits of using the two together.

 ## Potential Upgrades